heren1heren/whereswaldofrontend/Plan.md

     How to show the cursor of the bounds over the image?

 _Problem_

-how to link image local source to img tags?
-try: storing image inside database then creating get api to these images

 Pixels coordinates need to by synchornized between different srceen size and different zoom size
 trying-solutions: normalizing pixels coordinate based on how currently big is the image on the screen based on pixels